Alliance-Open-Thrust/Cyclops_Alliance/README.md

 # Warranties & Disclaimers

-The Warranties and Disclaimers from the LICENCE IS CERN-OHL-P V2 (Permissive) apply to all Open-Thurst Community Repositories and contained sources. https://ohwr.org/cern_ohl_p_v2.pdf
+The Warranties and Disclaimers from the LICENCE IS CERN-OHL-P V2 (Permissive) apply to all Open-Thrust Alliance Hardware Repositories and contained sources. https://ohwr.org/cern_ohl_p_v2.pdf

 Extract: